 💜💄lipstick in Heirloom 😍, the perfect shade of medium mauvey-pink for the sweetest touch of rose.

-That just about wraps up my lengthy review of Honeybee Gardens’ makeup!
-I definitely recommend that you at least try some samples if you’re curious!
+That just about wraps up my lengthy review of Honeybee Gardens’ makeup, which is now conveniently available on Amazon!
 I took the time to review this brand because they offer natural and affordable, conveniently pressed makeup that rivals high end, luxury brands.
 As the years go by and the green beauty movement continues to thrive and grow, I’m seeing more and more “eco-luxe” brands pop up that come with huge, unreasonable price tags.
 I don’t want the average person (which is exactly what I am!) to feel that he or she can’t afford to live a healthier lifestyle.
-There are many affordable options out there and we have a lot of influence by choosing to support the brands that we purchase from.
+There are many affordable options out there and we have a lot of influence by choosing to support the brands that we purchase from!

 I have nothing negative to say about the products or the HBG brand itself.
 Honeybee Gardens has been in business since the start of the Green Beauty movement in 1995, which speaks volumes in itself!
 I feel that they truly care about the green movement and that’s incredibly important to me!